How to Winterize A Classic Car: Maintaining Your Classic Car During the Winter Season

 For optimal results, fill your tank before adding the stabiliser.
 A full tank reduces the air space where moisture can condense, further protecting your fuel system from corrosion.

-Dealing with engine fluids
+Dealing with Engine Fluids

 Change your engine oil and filter before storage.
 Fresh oil prevents contaminants from settling and damaging engine components during inactivity.

-Then, check and top up your antifreeze mixture.
+Then check and top up your antifreeze mixture.
 A 50/50 blend of antifreeze and water provides optimal protection against freezing and corrosion.

 Consider using a fogging oil in the engine cylinders, too.
 This creates a protective coating on internal engine surfaces.